Rexee/StreamRecorder/README.md

 ![main][main]

 ## Description
-This is web interface for the [Livestreamer][Livestreamer].
-It allow to track streams in background and when some of tracked stream is go online - start recording it to local file.
+This programm allow you to track streams in background and when some of tracked stream is go online - start recording it to local file.
+StreamRecorder is web interface for the [Livestreamer][Livestreamer].

 ## Requirements